fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 - This is how I plan the next step;
 - We could make more routines available, for instance, open up the main loop;
   - There is here at the begging, lets say, my own boundary conditions coded in Python, very customizable;
-  - We call `advance_time` with the performance and scalability that we are USED to;
+  - From the solver, we call `advance_time` with the performance and scalability that we are USED to;
   - After that, we could call on board postprocessing, again, very customizable in Python.
-- The main point here is that we have EVERY Python tool at our DISPOSAL, like modules for optimization, control, visualization, machine learning, I/O, maybe GPU accelerated computing and many others.
+- The main point here is that we have EVERY Python tool at our DISPOSAL, like modules for optimization, control, visualization, machine learning, I/O, maybe some GPU accelerated computing and many others.
 - It results in a very flexible interface without affecting the main code in Fortran.
 {{< /speaker_note >}}